jainryu/ASWE/README.md

 A unified lead service built using Flask.
 The service is hosted at https://tp-leads-app.herokuapp.com .

-The API documentation and endpoints are available at this link - insert link here
+The API documentation and endpoints are available at this [link](https://app.swaggerhub.com/apis/tojo/lead-aggregator_and_analytics_service/1.0.0)

 ## Third Party APIs